easycoder/webson/README.md

   </body>
 </html>
 ```
 For mobile, the width and height can both be set to `100%`.
 The JSON script is assumed to be in a folder on your server at `(your domain)/resources/json/simple.json`.
+The code above uses the relatively-new standard function `fetch()` to get the named script from a file on the server.
+It then calls `render()` in the Webson package to create the DOM tree that corresponds to the JSON script.

 ## From here on in
 This has been a brief introduction to Webson, as to cover every feature in detail would result in a very lengthy article.
 A more in-depth treatment, with examples, can be found [here](https://webson.netlify.app).
 The source code is freely available for use from [the Webson repository](https://github.com/easycoder/webson) and comments are welcome on how to improve it.
 To finish up, here's a screenshot of one of the more complex layouts described in those pages: